-In October, the Getty Fire burned 745 acres north of Getty Center, prompting widespread evacuations and leaving a charred landscape that’s susceptible to falling debris and mud if it rains.
+In October, the Getty Fire burned 745 acres north of Getty Center, prompting widespread evacuations and leaving a charred landscape that could be susceptible to falling debris and mud if it rains.
 Much of the burned area is on land owned and managed as open space by the Getty Trust, in watersheds high above several Brentwood Hills neighborhoods.

 “What the Getty is doing is adding a layer of protection for our neighbors,” said Houck.
 “Our property is up canyon from neighbors on Bundy and Norman drives, and we want to make sure we’re doing all we can on the portion of the burn area that we manage.”